 Contents Insurance is always a good idea but not essential and the insurance company will insist on many conditions like burglar bars etc being met.
 Valuables are virtually never covered and so many conditions and exclusions exist that I have never bothered to cover our valuables.

-Anyway it is not a forgone conclusion that insurance premiums will be higher in your own country for house insurance.
-Italy has very high insurance premiums generally and insurance companies in the UK and Holland often have lower insurance premiums than available in Italy and offer far better service.
+Anyway, it is not a forgone conclusion that house insurance premiums will be higher in your own country.
+Italy has very high insurance premiums generally and insurance companies in the UK, Holland (and many other countries too) often have lower insurance premiums than those in Italy.
+They also offer far better service in my experience.

 Many UK companies are

 specialized in holiday home insurance and for some reason Italian

 household insurance companies often seem reluctant to pay out on claims